Gbemilash/gbemisola-movie-database/README.md

 ## Known Issues

-My layout could still be improved for smaller screens The design is currently very basic so i would like to improve it a whole lot more but right now I'm unable to I battled with my Movie list showing in a vertical layout and not horizontal as planned
+My layout could still be improved for smaller screens...
+The design is currently very basic so i would like to improve it a whole lot more but right now I'm unable to...
+I battled with my Movie list showing in a vertical layout and not horizontal as planned...

 ## Future Improvements
 I would like to include movie trailers